kurogami207176/ticket-problem-solution/README.md

 ```shell
 ./mvnw spring-boot:run
 ```
+## Entry Point
+API definition is located at `com/alaindroid/sportsbet/orders/controller/Ordering.java`
 ## Configuration
-Current configuration is done via `application.yml`
+Current configuration is done via `application.yml`.
+This includes the following:
+- Pricing
+- Discount
+- Customer Categorisation
 ## Domains
+### Ordering API
+This is the API layer.
+This is the domain responsible for taking the orders and delegating the request to the ticketing service.

+### Ticketing
+This is the domain responsible for categorising the customers into a ticket type and offering discounts.
+Orchestrating is done here.

+### Pricing
+This is the domain responsible for providing the pricing for a ticket.
+This will have a prices data source.

 ### Common
 This is the common domain.
 This includes the common objects across the different domains.
-### Pricing
-This is the domain responsible for providing the pricing for a ticket.
-This will have a prices data source.

-### Ticketing
-This is the domain responsible for categorising the customers into a ticket type and offering discounts.
-Orchestrating is done here.

-### Ordering API
-This is the API layer.
-This is the domain responsible for taking the orders and delagating the requesting to the ticketing service.

 ### Transaction
 This manages the transactionId for the response.